ezsystems/commerce-documentation/docs/guide/translations.md

 {{ messageOrCode|st_translate('context') }}
 ```

-When you use Symfony translations instead of text modules, you can use a message with placeholders
+When you use Symfony translation service instead of text modules, you can use a message with placeholders
 and define a different translation domain, in this example, `validators.de.xliff`.

 ``` html+twig